open-goal/jak-project/README.md

 ## Project Description

 This project is to port the original Jak and Daxter and Jak II to PC.
-Over 98% of the games is written in GOAL, a custom Lisp language developed by Naughty Dog.
+Over 98% of the games are written in GOAL, a custom Lisp language developed by Naughty Dog.
 Our strategy is:
 - decompile the original game code into human-readable GOAL code
 - develop our own compiler for GOAL and recompile game code for x86-64
 - create a tool to extract game assets into formats that can be easily viewed or modified